-Balmoral Show 2017: All you need to know - BBC News
+Balmoral Show 2017: All you need to know

 For the youngsters, the children's farm is a must-see, and the fun-fair and the donkey displays are sure to keep them happy, as well as daredevil stunt riders on quad bikes for a bit of a thrill.

-And, of course, there are the livestock competitions taking place across all four days - cattle, horses, goats, pigs, sheep will all be strutting their stuff in the hope of taking home a nice big rosette!
+And, of course, there are the livestock competitions taking place across all four days - cattle, horses, goats, pigs and sheep will all be strutting their stuff in the hope of taking home a nice big rosette!

 Watching the weather